dap6000/timater/readme.md

 This ends the pomodoro session without starting a break timer.
 Use case is meetings, lunch breaks, end of day, or anything that stops work but isn't beholden to pomodoro break duration rules.
 The backend processes follow the same logic for ending the pomodoro session.
-Any currently active tasks get treated as a special case of pause:
+Any currently active tasks get treated as a pause:

- - Set `status` to 'Paused Active'
  - Created record in `pauses` table with `task_id`, `paused_at`, `timezone`

 ## Reporting